chris03163/project123/README.md

-# English Vocabulary Flashcard System
+# English Vocabulary Crawler and Flashcard System

 ## Overview
 This project is a comprehensive English vocabulary learning system that combines web scraping functionality with an interactive flashcard application for active recall practice.
 The system allows users to: